Edwin Sherin

-Edwin Sherin (January 15, 1930 – May 4, 2017) was an American director and producer.
-He is best known as the director and executive producer of the NBC drama series Law & Order: Special Victims Unit (1991–2005).
+Edwin Sherin (January 15, 1930 – May 4, 2017) was an American-Canadian director and producer.
+He is best known as the director and executive producer of the NBC drama series Law & Order (1991–2005).

 Early life

 Sherin was born in Danville, Pennsylvania, the son of Ruth (née Berger), a homemaker, and Joseph Sherin, a textile worker.
 He grew up in Hattiesburg, Mississippi, and Inwood, Manhattan.
 He had a sister, Edith Sherin Markson, who was among the founders of the Milwaukee Repertory Theater.

 When he was 16 years old, Sherin dropped out of DeWitt Clinton High School and traveled to West Texas, where he worked on a cattle ranch.
 He eventually resumed his education at the Fountain Valley School in Colorado Springs, graduating in 1948.
 In 1952, he graduated from Brown University, where he received a degree in international relations.
 After graduation, Sherin enlisted in the Navy and fought in the Korean War.